DanHChampion/BlockusAI/README.md

 Rules?

-In three-player games, either one of the players takes two colors or else "the pieces of the fourth color are placed on the board in a non-strategic way."
+In three-player games, either one of the players takes two colours or else "the pieces of the fourth colour are placed on the board in a non-strategic way."

 where idea come from?